-Our article is related to Grewal, Lilien, and Mallapragada (2006), who use Sourceforge data and investigate (using a sample of 108 open-source projects) how the network embeddedness of projects and project managers influences the success of projects.
-Although the paper uses some of the network measures that we employ, the paper addresses very different issues.
-Our article focuses on knowledge spillovers that occur through the interaction between different researchers or developers who collaborate on different research projects.
-Our article also distinguishes between project spillovers and contributors' spillovers and between direct and indirect spillovers.
+Our paper is related to Grewal, Lilien and Mallapragada (GLM, 2006) who use Sourceforge data and investigated (using a sample of 108 open source projects) how the network embeddedness of projects and project managers influence the success of projects.
+While the paper uses some of the network measures that we employ, the papers address very different issues.
+Our paper focuses on knowledge spillovers that occur through the interaction between different researchers or developers that collaborate in different research projects.
+Our paper also distinguishes between project spillovers and contributors' spillovers and between direct and indirect spillovers.

 Academic research is another area in which contributors' identities are publicly observed.
-For example, Goyal, van der Leij, and Moraga-Gonzalez (2006) construct the coauthorship network in economics using data on all published papers that were included in EconLit from 1970 to 2000 and study the properties of this network.
-Our focus, however, is not on the properties of the network per se, but rather on the relationship between network architecture and success.
+For example Goyal, van der Leij and Moraga-Gonzalez (GVM, 2006) constructed the co-authorship network in Economics using data on all published papers that were included in EconLit from 1970-2000 and studied the properties of this network.
+Our focus, however, is not on the properties of the network per se, but rather on the relationship between the network architecture and success.

-Our article is also related to Calvo-Armengol, Patacchini, and Zenou (2009) and Ahuja (2000), who also consider the relationship between network structure and performance.
-Calvo-Armengol et al. use data on an adolescent friendship network and focus on how the existing network structure affects pupils' school performance.
-Ahuja (2000) examines the relationship between the network formation of technical collaboration among firms in the chemical industry (from 1981 to 1991) and innovation, as measured by U.S. patents.
-Other papers also relate to the literature that study the effect of network structure on behavior (e.g., Ballester, Calvo-Armengol, and Zenou, 2006; Calvo-Armengol and Jackson, 2004; Ioannides and Datcher-Loury, 2005; Goeree et al., 2010; Jackson and Yariv, 2007; Karlan et al., 2009).8
+Our paper is also related to Calvo-Armengol, Patacchini, and Zenou (2008) and Ahuja (2000) who also consider the relationship between network structure and performance.
+Calvo-Armengol et. al. use data on an adolescent friendship network and focus on how the existing network structure affects pupils' school performance.
+Ahuja (2000) examines the relationship between the network formation of technical collaboration among firms in the chemical industry (from 1981-1991) and innovation, as measured by U.S. patents.
+Other papers also relates to the literature that study 'the effect of network structure on behavior' (e.g., Ballester, Calvo-Armengol and Zenou (2006), Calvo-Armengol and Jackson (2004), Ioannides and Datcher-Loury (2005), Goeree, McConnell, Mitchell, Tromp and Yariv (2007), Jackson and Yariv (2007), and Mobius and Szeidl (2007)).

-This article is also related to the large literature identifying neighborhood effects, nonmarket interactions, and spillovers in public, labor, and education settings.
-A primary concern in this literature is the endogenous determination of spillovers-good examples are Manski (2000), Sacerdote (2001), and Angrist and Lang (2004).
+This paper is also related to the large literature identifying neighborhood effects, non-market interactions, and spillovers in public, labor and education.
+A primary concern in this literature is the endogenous determination of "spillovers" -- good examples are Manski (2000), Sacerdote (2001), and Angrist and Lang (AER, 2004).
 This literature has focused on finding institutional settings that impose a level of randomness that allows one to eliminate the selection effect and identify the causal effect of neighbors on each other.
 For instance, Sacerdote uses random assignment of roommates for Dartmouth College freshmen.
 The issue of causality is important in our work as well.
-This article does not have an analogous source of randomness or exogeneity, but rather uses various cuts of the data to evaluate the importance of endogeneity bias in driving the results.
-In the industrial organization (IO) literature, Rysman (2004) considers network effects.
+This paper does not have an analogous source of randomness or exogeneity, but rather uses various cuts of the data to evaluate the importance of endogeneity bias in driving the results.
+In the IO literature, Rysman (2004) considers network effects.

-2. The two-mode network of contributors and projects
+2. The Two-Mode Network of Contributors and Projects